 Read on to see what to expect from your prenatal appointments and also what kind (and how many) ultrasounds you are likely to get.

-The best thing to wear for either a prenatal appointment or ultrasound is a comfortable, stretchy two-piece outfit.
+The best thing to wear for either a prenatal appointment or an ultrasound is a comfortable, stretchy two-piece outfit.

-If you do have to undress, it’s usually just from the waist down and you will be able to keep your shirt on.
 If you don’t have to undress for a pelvic check or a vaginal ultrasound, you will need to be able to have your belly easily accessible as your doctor will need to palpate your abdomen and scan the fetal heart rate.

-What happens during prenatal appointments
+What happens during prenatal appointments?

 Prenatal visits are the best way to keep an eye on the health of both your and your unborn baby.
 As your pregnancy progresses, you will visit your doctor or midwife more frequently, but the exams will be fairly standard.